Whaley House (San Diego, California): Rumors of hauntings

-Shortly after the Whaley family moved in, they told the San Diego Union that they heard heavy footsteps in the house which they believed to be the ghost of James "Yankee Jim" Robinson, who had earlier been hanged on the property for stealing a boat.
+Shortly after the Whaley family past ,the house was founded that people could hear heavy footsteps in the house which they believed to be the ghost of James "Yankee Jim" Robinson, who had earlier been hanged on the property for stealing a boat.
 Due to his tall height, (6.4), both his legs had to be broken to fit him in the coffin.

 Television and film

 The Whaley House has been featured in many historical documentaries as well as a wide variety of paranormal and sci-fi shows, including Syfy Channel's Fact or Faked: Paranormal Files and Travel Channel's America's Most Haunted, in which it was stated the Whaley House was the most supernatural home in the United States.

 The Whaley House was mentioned in the 2007 animated movie, Hellboy: Blood and Iron, in which one of the characters references the paranormal entity, Yankee Jim.

 In 2012, the film studio, Asylum, released an independent low-budget movie titled The Haunting of Whaley House.
 Although the film was shot on location at the historic Bembridge House in Long Beach, California, the history and ghostly legends of the Whaley House were used as a basis for the movie.

 In 2012, the Whaley House was featured on the Biography Channel's The Haunting of Regis Philbin.
 While filming for a local San Diego morning show in 1964, Regis Philbin visited the Whaley House Museum and claimed to have a paranormal encounter with Mrs. Whaley.
 Philbin stated, "You know a lot people pooh-pooh it because they can't see it.
 But there was something going on in that house."

 On an episode of MTV's Ridiculousness, host Rob Dyrdek commented that he lived next to "the most haunted house in California" and would spend nights calling for Old Man Whaley.

 In 2014, the Whaley House was featured on Ghost Adventures as the main investigation of the series' 110th episode.

 In 2017, the house was featured in the first season (6th episode) of BuzzFeed Unsolved: Supernatural for a paranormal investigation.
-The video has garnered over 12 million views on YouTube as of 2021.
+The video has garnered over 14 million views on YouTube as of 2026.

 A Ghost Files episode aired in 2022 featured the Whaley House as Shane Madej and Ryan Bergara returned under Watcher, their new company formed after Buzzfeed Unsolved.